Board of Directors

 Mr. Zhang obtained Bachelor of Marketing in Flinders University, and completed Master of Commerce in Finance at Macquarie University in 2013.
 Currently, he is the Managing Director of a real estate agent.
 He is a highly motivated and performance-driven professional with integrity and good character.

-He is the Network Director of Core Pathology and Clinical Chemistry Services of NSW Health Pathology Western Sector and the Director of the Westmead Hospital Lipid & Cardiovascular Risk Assessment Clinic.
-For over 20 years, Dr. Li has been serving the community through public and community health programmes.
-He has organised and supported more than 100 health programmes and campaigns in the multicultural communities since 1997.
+He is the Director of Core Pathology and Clinical Chemistry Services of NSW Health Pathology Western Sector who supervises chemical pathology services in 27 hospitals in 6 Local Health Districts across 70% of NSW.
+He is also the Director of the Westmead Hospital Lipid & Cardiovascular Risk Assessment Clinic.
+Since 1997, Prof. Li has been serving the community through public and community health programmes such as talking on weekly radio health programmes, wrote newspaper health columns, and organised and supported more than 100 health programmes and campaigns in multicultural communities.

-Dr. Li obtained a Bachelor of Medicine and Bachelor of Surgery from the University of Sydney in 1989.
-He also completed three master’s degrees in Science (Clinical Biochemistry), Public Health and Business Administration.
-He is a senior lecturer in the school of medicine of 3 universities in Sydney.
+Prof. Li obtained a Bachelor of Medicine and Bachelor of Surgery from the University of Sydney in 1989.
+He has also completed three master’s degrees in Science (Clinical Biochemistry), Public Health, and Business Administration, achieved fellowships from a few professional societies, and awarded chartered manager qualification from the Royal Charter.
+He is an associate professor of medicine at the University of Western Sydney and senior lecturer in the school of medicine of another 2 universities in Sydney.

-He co-founded the Familial Hypercholesterolaemia Clinical Support Service NSW, which had won the 2005 NSW Premier’s Gold Award as the best service delivered in NSW.
-He was a past president of the Australian Chinese Medical Association (ACMA) and the Chair of Community Health.
-Dr Li is still serving on the Management Committee of ACMA and the NSW Government’s Multicultural Health Communication of NSW.
+He has co-founded the Familial Hypercholesterolaemia Clinical Support Service NSW, which had won the 2005 NSW Premier’s Gold Award as the best service delivered in NSW.
+He was a past president of the Australian Chinese Medical Association (ACMA) and is currently the Chair of Community Health, Honorary President and Foundation Member of ACMA.

 Board of Director Member